 Our net losses for the three months ended March 31, 2010 and the fiscal years ended December 31, 2009 and 2008 were \$1,286,764, \$5,144,499 and \$3,780,895, respectively, and we had an accumulated deficit of \$54,056,655, \$52,769,891 and \$47,625,392 as of March 31, 2010, December 31, 2009, and December 31, 2008, respectively.
+Since inception, we have primarily financed our operations through the sale of equity securities, licensing fees, royalties on product sales by our licensees, and borrowings.
+Also, we have recently been awarded a research grant from the California Institute of Regenerative Medicine for a particular project.
+Ultimately, our ability to generate sufficient operating revenue to earn a profit depends upon our success in developing and marketing or licensing our products and technology.

-ESI, which we acquired on May 3, 2010, incurred net losses from operations of approximately \$3.4 million (unaudited) and \$3.26 million, respectively, without adjustment to United States generally accepted accounting principles, during its last two fiscal years, ending March 31, 2010 and 2009, respectively.
+ESI, which we acquired on May 3, 2010, incurred net losses from operations of approximately \$3.4 million (unaudited) and \$3.26 million, without adjustment to United States generally accepted accounting principles, during its last two fiscal years, ending March 31, 2010 and 2009, respectively.
 However, financing costs related to the ESI promissory notes that we acquired contributed approximately \$2.3 million (unaudited) and \$0.94 million, respectively, to the net loss during each of those fiscal years.
 Interest on those notes will be eliminated in the consolidation of ESI's financial statements with our own.
 Upon completion of the acquisition of ESI, BioTime became the owner of the ESI promissory notes, so that these notes have become an inter-company obligation of ESI payable to BioTime.
 We have therefore acquired ESI essentially free of indebtedness to third parties, and we have incurred no debt obligations of our own as a result of the acquisition.
-Since inception, we have primarily financed our operations through the sale of equity securities, licensing fees, royalties on product sales by our licensees, and borrowings.
-Also, we have recently been awarded a research grant from the California Institute of Regenerative Medicine for a particular project.
-Ultimately, our ability to generate sufficient operating revenue to earn a profit depends upon our success in developi ng and marketing or licensing our products and technology.